mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 - `pool` endpoints
 - `txhashset` endpoints

-## Proposed Endpoints
+## V2 Endpoints

-This RFC proposes to keep the logic of the following endpoints and refactor them:
+The following endpoints are kept and refactored:

 ```JSON
 [